 There are two ways to interpret this statement, and both apply.
 You are either holding suppressed anger or you turn your unresolved anger on yourself instead of the person or situation.

 Chances are you are internalizing negative messages from long ago.
-Only now you have your own inner critic beating you up with inner words better than any school yard bully could.
+Only now you have your own inner critic beating you up with negative self-talk patterns better than any school yard bully could.

-Your attacks may be more subversive as you tell yourself you don't deserve to be treated well or to have your needs met.
+Your attacks may be more subversive.
+You tell yourself you don't deserve to be treated well or to have your needs met.
 These attacks may be so underground that you no longer consciously hear them.
-Your actions, however, reflected in how you care for your mental and physical health.
+Your actions, however, are reflected in how you care for your mental and physical health.
 Your actions, or lack of action, speak volumes about your mental state.

-Although this anger, and its accompanying shame and guilt feel bad, they can actually serve a healthy purpose.
+Although this anger, and its accompanying shame and guilt feel bad, they can serve a healthy purpose.
 Instead of using your anger to destroy your mental and physical well-being, use it to your advantage.
-Instead of believing the self-talk about what a horrible person you are, look for the real message behind the deed and the anger.
+Instead of believing the self-talk about what a horrible person you are, look for the real message behind the deed, the depression and anger.
 Use what you learn to motivate yourself to make a positive change and release those patterns of negativity.
+Tell yourself the truth.

 The second way you see anger turned inward is when you deny your feelings of anger.

 For some people, women especially, venting anger is socially or culturally unacceptable.
-Not only is expressing anger prohibited, they are also denied the right to even feel angry.
+Not only is expressing anger prohibited, they are denied the right to even feel angry.
 They learn to suppress anger or deny it.
 For them, it is more acceptable to display their powerlessness as depression.
 It feels better not to feel than to have to hold in rage and frustration as if it does not exist.

-Children are often taught that they should not feel or act angry.
+Children are often taught that they should not feel angry or have outbursts.
 They may be shamed, scolded and punished for expressing anger, even when they try to express it appropriately.
 They are taught to 'be nice'.
 They have to be polite and not hurt anyone's feelings.

 When we accept the teaching that anger is bad, feel guilty for feeling it, and try to suppress it, we create an unhealthy, unnatural state.
 Expressing anger is natural, suppressed depression anger is not.

-If you were taught to deny feelings of anger, or that they were 'bad', you may be unaware of the connection between your depression and anger.
+If you were taught to deny your anger or that feeling angry is bad, you may be unaware of the connection between your depression and anger.
 You might say, "Oh, I'm not angry, I'm hurt.
 I'm upset."
-That may be true, but it is also likely that you were angry first, even for just a moment before you could depress it and call it something else.
+That may be true, but most likely, your primary, gut reaction was anger, even for just a moment before you could depress it and call it something else.

-In The Amazing Power of Deliberate Intent, by Esther and Jerry Hicks describe an Emotional Guidance Scale.
-The idea is that you move up the scale a few places at a time to a better feeling thought.
-If you try to reach too far at a time, those emotions will be out of your reach.
+In The Amazing Power of Deliberate Intent, by Esther and Jerry Hicks, the authors describe an Emotional Guidance Scale.
+The idea is that you move up the scale a few steps at a time to a better feeling thought.
+If you try to reach too far once, those emotions will be out of your reach.

 The lowest feelings on the scale is Fear/Grief/Depression/Despair/Powerlessness.
-Three levels up the scale is Hatred/Rage.
+Three levels up the scale is Hatred and Rage.
 This means it is actually a move in a positive direction to go from feeling depressed to feeling rage or hatred.

 This emotional shift may feel counter-intuitive and unacceptable.

 Have you ever seen the reality show Finding Fergie?
-You may remember that she was so out of touch with her feelings that her trainers and guides had to teach and encourage her to find her suppressed unresolved anger and learn to express it.
+She was so out of touch with her feelings that her trainers had to teach and encourage her to find her suppressed unresolved anger and learn to express it.
 It felt very unnatural to her at first.

-Part of this process was acknowledging the wounded parts of herself, the times she wasn't heard and her emotional needs weren't met.
+Part of this process was acknowledging the wounded parts of herself, the times she wasn't heard, the emotional needs left unmet.
 Then she was able to move up the scale from depression and anger to more positive feelings.

 This is how we heal anger turned inward as depression.